-The Drafting Committee was also concerned that retaining the historic dollar value concept for endowment funds in existence before the enactment of UMIFA (200-) would require institutions to manage endowment funds separately.
+The Drafting Committee was also concerned that retaining the historic dollar value concept for endowment funds in existence before the enactment of UMIFAUPMIFA (200-) would require institutions to manage endowment funds separately.
 For example, an institution with an endowment fund for scholarships would have to create a new fund for post-enactment contributions.
 Managing two funds would result in economic inefficiencies and greater administration costs for the institution.
 Further, an institution with a fund created under UMIFA (1972) with a value below historic dollar value might choose to invest in assets that produce trust accounting income rather than appreciation.
 Choosing investments based on the characterization of the income could reduce the long-term yield of the fund and, by doing so, contravene the intent of the donors who contributed to the fund.

 The Drafting Committee debated at length whether to include a presumption of imprudence for spending above a fixed percentage of the value of the fund.
+The Drafting

-The Drafting Committee decided to include a presumption in the Act, but wanted these Comments to include a discussion of the advantages and disadvantages of including a presumption in the Act.
+Committee decided to include a presumption in the Actin brackets, as an option for states to consider, but wanted and to include in these Comments to include a discussion of the advantages and disadvantages of including a presumption in the Act.